 - Starting point – Avenida San Martín, El Chalten

-- Walking route – El Chalten, Rió de Las Vueltas mirador, Mirador Fitz Roy, Poincenot campground, Laguna de Los Tres, (Side Trip to Piedras Blancas Glacier Viewpoint), Laguna Torre, Camping de Augostini, Mirrador del Torre, El Chalten
+- Walking route – El Chalten, Rió de Las Vueltas Mirador, Mirador Fitz Roy, Poincenot campground, Laguna de Los Tres, (Side Trip to Piedras Blancas Glacier Viewpoint), Laguna Torre, Camping de Agostini, Mirador del Torre, El Chalten

-2 Day Hike doing this loop as a 2 day hike is challenging to see both Laguna de Los Tres and Laguna Tore with Cerro Torre in the background.
+2-Day Hike – Doing this loop as a 2-day hike is challenging.
+You can see both Laguna de Los Tres and Laguna Tore with Cerro Torre in the background.

 How difficult is the Laguna de Los Tres Trail?

-The Laguna de Los Tres trail is of moderate difficulty with only 2 steep climbs, the rest of the trail is fairly flat.
-How difficult the hike is depends on the route you choose, a 1 day, 2 day or 3 day hike.
-Camping for a night makes the distance more manageable, it is also the only way to reach the viewpoint in time to see the beautiful sunrise over Fitzroy mountain.
+The Laguna de Los Tres trail is of moderate difficulty with 2 steep climbs, the rest of the trail is fairly flat.
+The total elevation gain during the hike is 800 meters.
+How difficult the hike is depends on the route you choose, a 1-day, 2-day, or 3-day hike.
+Camping for a night makes the distance more manageable, it is also the only way to reach the viewpoint in time to see the beautiful sunrise over Fitz Roy Mountain.

 Hike to Laguna de Los Tres Independently

-The Laguna de Los Tres trek is a fantastic trail to hike independent.
-The trailhead is easy to find and you can start hiking anywhere in the village El Chalten.
+One of the most popular hikes in Los Glaciares National Park you can do this trek in a way to fits your fitness level.
+The Laguna de Los Tres trek is a fantastic trail to hike independently.
+The trailhead is easy to find and you can start hiking anywhere in the village of El Chalten.
 The route is well marked and in season this is a safe hike to do with many other hikers on the trail.

 Hike to Laguna de Los Tres with a Tour